 St. Veronica is the legendary woman whose name is associated with a famous maneuver in bullfighting.
 She is always portrayed as holding with both hands the cloth with which she wiped the face of Jesus and on which his image remains.
 In bullfighting when the matador swipes the cape held with both hands before the charging bull, he has performed a veronica.
 The name Veronica actually means true image, but in the gospel the true image does not refer to Veronica or her cloth, but to Jesus himself who is the perfect representation of God the Father.

 Jesus invites us to believe in him by promising to empower us to work mighty deeds.
 What does he have in mind – to turn water into wine?
 No, one expert says, Jesus is not referring here to “the petty things of life.”
-Rather he means to help us overcome lust, greed, and pride.
-Even more, he promises to enable us to assist the poor who may repel us and love the enemy who might harm us.
-In all these ways he prepares us to live with him in glory.
+Rather he means overcoming the physical tendency to sin by lust, greed, or pride.
+Even more, he is promising to enable us to love the poor who repel us or the enemy who would harm us and so find a place with him in glory.